Non-Abelian interference of topological edge states: Non-Abelian permutation and Hong-Ou-Mandel interference in a triple-coupled chain

 The cyclic mutual swapping of the edge states can be straightforwardly confirmed by the exchange of their positions among Chains $A$, $B$, and $C$.

-The quintessential effect of non-Abelian braiding manifests as the operation-sequence-dependent swapping of edge states.
+The quintessential effect of non-Abelian permutation manifests as the operation-sequence-dependent swapping of edge states.
 To this end, we perform a time reversal operation on the Hamiltonian $\hat{H}_T(t)$ and the symmetry operator $\hat{\mathcal{S}}_T(t)$, that is

 As a result, during a single period, the variation of the branches exhibits a distinct pattern.
 Specifically, for branches formed by the imaginary parts of $\langle\bm{S}^*_T\rangle$ and energy, this variation is described by the non-Abelian braid operation $\tau_2^{-1}\tau_1^{-1}$, as depicted in Fig.~\ref{NABraiding}(d).
-The cyclic mutual swapping of the edge states is distinctly different from that described by $\tau_1^{-1}\tau_2^{-1}$ (see Eq.~\eqref{PsiABC}) and is given by
+The cyclic mutual swapping of the edge states is distinctly different from that described by $\mathcal{M}_{1}\mathcal{M}_{2}$ (see Eq.~\eqref{PsiABC}) and is given by

-Obviously, after traversing a period, starting with the same initial state, the final state governed by $\tau_2^{-1}\tau_1^{-1}$ differs from that governed by $\tau_1^{-1}\tau_2^{-1}$.
-This is precisely the manifestation of non-Abelian braiding.
-In this subsection, we have discussed symmetry-protected non-Abelian braiding; below, we will demonstrate non-Abelian topological transport based on this non-Abelian braiding.
+Obviously, after traversing a period, starting with the same initial state, the final state governed by $\mathcal{M}_{2}\mathcal{M}_{1}$ differs from that governed by $\mathcal{M}_{1}\mathcal{M}_{2}$.
+This is precisely the manifestation of non-Abelian permutation.
+In this subsection, we have discussed symmetry-protected non-Abelian permutation; below, we will demonstrate non-Abelian topological transport based on this non-Abelian permutation.